rubenvanassche/Space-Invaders/docs/Report.md

 - Move: this function is overloaded in Alien Entity, when the Alien is moved it will also update the ticktock which represents if the alien view should show an image of an open or closed alien.
 Also the gun has a modified move function which will stop moving the gun when it reaches the borders of the screen.
 - Kill: this function is overloaded in the bullet Entity, when a bullet is killed it's appropriate view will be searched so it can be removed from the memory.

+Another example is the view library, this one defines a virtual draw function.
+Each view is overloading this function with it's own code.
+This makes it possible to draw a gun with rectangles and triangles provided by SFML.
+Th aliens will be drawn by provided images.
+Though all views work the same way, they are all called within the screen controller's redraw function by using the draw function from teh view.

 ### Exception Handling
-Is build into the assets class and views so when an asset(texture, font) is not available an simple representation is shown.
+Is build into the assets class and views so when an asset(texture, font) is not available a simple representation is shown.

 ### Extending the system
 A design is good if it is easy to add functionality without too much effort.
 Let's have a look at some examples: